REG 02.05.04 - Term Withdrawal from the University

 NCSU RUL02.66.02 - Registration Cancellation

-2.1.
-Certification by an appropriate medical professional of serious disruption in academic functioning for medical reasons.
-Such medical petitions are subject to review by a University physician and by the Counseling Center.
+4.1.1 Medical: certification by an appropriate medical professional of a serious disruption in academic functioning as a result of a medical condition.
+Medical withdrawals are subject to review by a University physician.

 4.1.2 Psychological: certification by the Counseling Center or by an independent licensed mental health professional of inability to continue due to psychiatric/psychological reasons.
 Withdrawals due to a psychological condition are subject to review by the University’s Counseling Center.

 4.1.4 Military: verification that the student has been called to active duty or training in the United States Armed Forces, including service in the National Guard or Reserve.